How-To Tips for Corporate Licensing Officers Looking for University/Government Technologies

 Universities and government labs — especially in the United States — are keen to transfer technologies into commercial ventures.
 It can be tough, but not impossible, for corporates to engage with those organisations and find those innovations.

 So begins an article I was asked to write for Intellectual Asset Management (IAM) magazine.
-Entitled “Cutting-Edge Tech: A How-To Guide for Corporate Licensing Officers,” this article is now available for downloading from our In-Depth Insights page.
-Thanks, IAM, for granting reprint permission.
+Entitled “Cutting-Edge Tech: A How-To Guide for Corporate Licensing Officers,” this article is now available for free download, along with many other of Fuentek’s in-depth insights.
+(Thanks, IAM, for granting reprint permission.)

 I was pleased to have the opportunity to encourage and empower private companies to tap into the innovations emerging from U.S. universities and government labs.
 Having supported academic and federal technology transfer offices (TTOs) for over a decade, Fuentek knows that there are hundreds of discoveries and inventions in these labs that can address the technical challenges faced by the industry sector.